tpl2go/LTESniffer/README.md

 # LTESniffer - An Open-source LTE Downlink/Uplink Eavesdropper

+A fork of LTESniffer with tweaks to enable compilation on Ubuntu 24.04.

+Key Changes:
+* dependency switched from srsran/srsRAN_4G to tpl2go/srsRAN2
+* removed `-Werror`
+* upgraded cmake minimum version
+* updated installation instructions

 **LTESniffer** is An Open-source LTE Downlink/Uplink Eavesdropper

 It first decodes the Physical Downlink Control Channel (PDCCH) to obtain the Downlink Control Informations (DCIs) and Radio Network Temporary Identifiers (RNTIs) of all active users.
 Using decoded DCIs and RNTIs, LTESniffer further decodes the Physical Downlink Shared Channel (PDSCH) and Physical Uplink Shared Channel (PUSCH) to retrieve uplink and downlink data traffic.